m-dadej/MarSwitching.jl/README.md

 ## Contributing

 - PRs with fixed bugs or new methods are highly appreciated.
 Especially the ones described in [functionality](https://github.com/m-dadej/MarSwitching.jl?tab=readme-ov-file#functionality) section.
-- Open an issue if the PR changes current code substanitally.
+- Open an issue if the PR changes current code substantially.
-- If unsure, check the [ColPrac](https://github.com/SciML/ColPrac) guide on collaborative practices for Packages.
+- See [CONTRIBUTING.md](CONTRIBUTING.md), and if unsure, check the [ColPrac](https://github.com/SciML/ColPrac) guide on collaborative practices for Packages.

 ## References